ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 ## Ordering Pivot Columns

-The user is free to drag columns to reorder them and you are able to reorder columns via the columnApi in the normal way.
+The user is free to drag columns to reorder them and you are able to reorder columns via the api in the normal way.
 However you may want to change the default order of the pivot columns.

 **Order of Pivot Value Column Groups**<br />
 Pivot value columns are the column groups created by the pivot values - eg if 'Country' is a pivot column, then the Pivot Value Column Groups are 'Ireland', 'UK', etc. These columns are ordered alphabetically by default.
 To override this, provide `pivotComparator(a,b)` function in the column definition.